Stewarts has promoted seven of its senior associates to the partnership in its largest ever partner promotions round.

 Mark Lewis was promoted to Economist Director, recognising the value those not legally qualified bring to the business.

 John Cahill, Managing Partner, commented:

-“I am delighted that we are in a position to promote seven lawyers to partner status with effect from 1 May.
+“I am delighted that we are in a position to promote seven lawyers to partner status.

 “Whilst we have been actively recruiting lateral hires in the last 12 months, the retention and promotion of our internal talent remains paramount to our strategic plans for growth.”